svenhjol/Charm/docs/index.md

 ## Minecraft 1.12
-Minecraft 1.12 is not actively developed.
-Bug fixes will be prioritised.
-1.14 features will be backported, time permitting.
+Charm for Minecraft 1.12 is no longer being actively maintained due to lack of time.
+Serious bugs will be worked on when time permits.
 [Read the 1.12 documentation here.]({{site.baseurl}}/features-1.12/index)

 ## Installation